 \subsection{PCG-V-cycle-IC}

-Since multigrid methods are frequently used as a preconditioners, we also evaluate the performance of the preconditioned conjugate gradient method (PCG) with a geometric V-cycle preconditioner with IC(0) pre- and post-smoothing.
-The computations in PCG except for the application of the preconditioner are done in double precision.
+Since multigrid methods are frequently used as preconditioners, we also evaluate the performance of the preconditioned conjugate gradient method (PCG) with a geometric V-cycle preconditioner with one iteration of IC(0) for pre- and post-smoothing.
+The computations in PCG except for the application of the V-cycle-IC preconditioner are done in double precision.
 We consider the same mixed precision variants of the V-cycle-IC as for the IR method, i.e., the variant described in \Cref{tab:3d-exp-precisions}.
 The methods are run with a zero initial approximate solution and stopped when the norm of the relative iteratively computed residual inside PCG is less than $10^{-10}$.
 We verified that in these experiments, the relative norm of the explicitly computed residual is also less than $10^{-10}$, i.e., $\| \vec{b} - \A \hat{\vec{x}}^{(i)} \| / \| \vec{b}\|\leq 10^{-10}$, where $\hat{\vec{x}}^{(i)}$ is the computed approximation.
 The results are summarized in \Cref{tab:res-PCG-Vcycle-IC}.
-We see that in this example the V-cycle with IC pre- and post- smoothing applied in low precision works well also as a preconditioner.
-The speedups and relative energy savings of the mixed precision variants are analogous as for the IR variants.
-All variants of the PCG method, however, converge in a lower number of iterations and require less time and energy than any of the variants of the IR method.
+We see that the V-cycle with IC pre- and post- smoothing applied in low precision works well also as a preconditioner.
+The relative time, energy, and memory improvements of the mixed precision variants with respect to the double precision variant are analogous as for the IR method.
+All variants of the PCG method, however, converge in fewer iterations and require less time and energy than any of the variants of the IR method.